 If space is a priority, the two-bedroom suites at the Prospector Hotel have wet bars, huge living rooms and views of the Gastineau Channel, Douglas Island and the cruise dock.
 Although, the rooms have recently been renovated, the outside is still waiting for its makeover.
 The restaurant is hopping with guests and locals taking advantage of the outdoor patio and views.

 Our Family Vacation Consulting Team can help with everything from booking accommodations to planning activities and advising on logistics.
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Travel Advisor page.

 Editorial Note: Kristi’s accommodations and activities in Juneau were hosted.
 As always, her thoughts and opinions are her own.
 Photos by Kristi Marcelle unless noted.

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!